debonte/standard-ui/README.md

 API names most closely match UWP/WinUI, but should be familiar to WPF and Xamarin.Forms develepers as they are pretty similar.

+# Value Propositions

+.NET Standard UI aims to help solve these problems:

+**Grow the .NET UI control ecosystem** - Writing a single control that can target several UI frameworks means it's easier to write controls and they can target a bigger set of users.
+If I'm writing say a chart control or a fancy radial gauge, no longer do I need to write separate versions for WPF/Xamarin.Forms/UWP/WinUI/Uno or create my own platform wrappers to share code.
+.NET Standard UI essentially has the wrappers built in, allowing a single control assembly.
+This helps control vendors, community members that build controls, and Microsoft as it builds out first party controls - cheaper + wider reach should mean more controls in the ecosystem.
+For Microsoft controls, possibilties include cross platform Fluent UI or controls that interoperate with MS services, like the MS Graph controls [here](https://docs.microsoft.com/en-us/windows/communitytoolkit/graph/controls/peoplepicker).

+**Reduce .NET UI Fragementation** - Today there are multiple XAML UI frameworks (WPF, UWP, WinUI, Xamarin.Forms, .NET MAUI, Uno, Avalonia, etc.).
+All are pretty similar, though slightly different.
+For the most part they don't share code.
+The naming differences are annoying.
+The binary API differences mean you can't write code (like controls or tools) that work on multiple UI platforms.
+.NET Standard UI helps here by taking a subset of the object model (the subset needed to create controls with drawn UI) and standardizing it.
+Using a subset makes the problem more tractable - it's not a single unified XAML object model for everything (not yet in any case), but it's a significant step in that direction.
+As the standard is based on WPF/UWP, it means that it isn't a big leap to take an existing WPF/UWP control definition (something like [this](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/controls/button-styles-and-templates?view=netframeworkdesktop-4.8) for instance, typically contructed out of shape primitives, visual states, and storyboards) and make it a cross platform control.

 # Architecture and APIs

 The API is interface based.
 For instance, an ellipse is `Microsoft.StandardUI.Shapes.IEllipse`.
 Users of the API always use the interface.